mayank95b/Real-time-sensor-monitoring-system/README.md

         cur.execute("CREATE TABLE DHT_data(timestamp DATETIME, temp NUMERIC, hum NUMERIC)")

- Open the above code from my GitHub: createTable.py

-Run it on your Terminal:
+Open the above code from my GitHub: createTable.py and Run it on your Terminal:

      python3 createTableDHT.py